knowsuchagency/ninjadog/README.rst

                             li sorry, no books

-Sprinkle some Python over it
+and sprinkle some Python over it

 .. code-block:: python